Legal Advice for Compensation Insurance Claims & TPD Payouts

 A man signing a car insurance claim following a car crash

 If you are the at-fault driver in a road accident, what happens next depends on your car insurance policy terms and conditions.
-For some comprehensive car insurance policies, the insurer will cover most of your damages, and you may need to pay an excess.
+Some comprehensive car insurance policies will cover most of your damages and the damage to other people’s cars.
+But you may need to pay an excess.
 Others pay out little or nothing when you are to blame.

-If you only have compulsory third-party insurance cover (not comprehensive), you will generally be liable for all accident costs.
-However, as discussed in the following section, this does not include the cost of personal injury damages if the not-at-fault driver makes a claim.
+If you only have third-party cover (not comprehensive), you will generally be liable for all accident costs.
+However, as discussed in the following section, this does not include the cost of common law damages if the not-at-fault driver makes a claim.

-Getting reliable legal advice following a motor vehicle accident ensures you access all your entitlements.
-Accident insurers typically seek to deny or reduce your benefits or minimise the severity of your injuries.
+You have the right to seek legal advice following a motor vehicle accident to understand your rights when harmed by the negligence of others.
+In Queensland, accident insurers typically seek to deny or reduce your benefits or minimise the severity of your injuries.

-Splatt Lawyer’s personal injury legal team has supported Queenslanders with expert legal advice for nearly three decades.
-You can find comfort in knowing that all our accident compensation lawyers work on a 100% no-win, no-fee basis.
-As a result, you owe nothing unless we win your case and nothing if you lose.
-Contact us now for your complimentary case review – Call 1800 700125
+Splatt Lawyer’s compensation legal team supports Queenslanders in understanding their entitlements for a financial loss that was not their fault.
+Furthermore, all our accident compensation lawyers work on a 100% no-win, no-fee basis.
+Our legal funding means you carry no financial risk.
+Pay when you win and zero if you lose.
+Contact us now for your complimentary case review: Call 1800 700125

 Motor Vehicle Accident Lawyers Near Me